Our Mission Statement:

 Central Intermediate School

 Mrs. Ericka Bush, Principal, CIS

-Mrs. Bush's educator experiences include: Argenta-Oreana Middle School - 7th Grade English Language Arts, Mossville Elementary School - 8th Grade English Language Arts, Trewyn K-8 - 8th Grade English Language Arts, Illini Bluffs Middle School - 6th Grade English Language Arts, and Dunlap Valley Middle School - 8th Grade English Language Arts.
-Mrs. Bush served as an assistant principal at Central Primary School and Central Intermediate School before becoming principal at CIS.
+Mrs. Bush's educational experiences include: Argenta-Oreana Middle School - 7th Grade English Language Arts, Mossville Elementary School - 8th Grade English Language Arts, Trewyn K-8 - 8th Grade English Language Arts, Illini Bluffs Middle School - 6th Grade English Language Arts, and Dunlap Valley Middle School - 8th Grade English Language Arts.
+Mrs. Bush served as assistant principal at Central Primary School and Central Intermediate School before becoming principal at CIS.